-While out on Restart-Ed missions, Ben occasionally comes across something which is just too good not to pass on to others.
+While out on Restart-Ed missions or reading, Ben occasionally comes across something which is just too good not to pass on to others.
 And sometimes he remembers to list it here:

 There’s an increasing awareness that schools aren’t the best organisations in the world to offer careers advice, but few have dug deep into the possible reasons for this.
 I’ve often joked that a profession made up almost entirely of people who left school, went to university, and then went back to school cannot really be expected to know what other working environments are like, or what other less-hierarchical, less rule-bound organisations expect from their staff.
 However, I’d not fully considered the impact on their objectivity of all teachers being graduates before reading this fantastic RSA blog.